Zawadzkii/Zawadzkii/README.md

 📫 If you have any questions or want to get in touch, don't hesitate to message me directly on GitHub!

 <br/>
+🎓 Hi there!
+I'm a self-taught enthusiast with a passion for programming and a hunger for knowledge in the field of computer science.
+While I don't have a formal university education in this domain, I'm constantly honing my skills through self-learning and hands-on experience.

+💻 My interests mainly revolve around programming in C# and exploring various technologies related to the .NET framework.
+I also strive to broaden my knowledge in developing desktop applications and designing user interfaces.

+🌱 Despite lacking formal education, I regularly engage in learning new things by reading documentation, participating in online courses, and undertaking practical programming projects.
+I'm determined to continuously improve my skills and pursue professional development as a programmer.